Twenty One Pilots: Lyrical themes

-Tyler Joseph writes lyrics that are often psychodramatic in nature and usually based around his piano parts.
+Joseph writes lyrics that are often psychodramatic in nature.
 He describes his songwriting as well as himself as "very dramatic."
 Joseph claims he began writing songs because there were things he wanted to say that he didn't know how to in a normal conversation.
 He is mostly inspired by chord progression and song structure, and his lyrics come afterwards.
-Joseph usually composes the music first because he has a studio in his basement.
-He is able to lay down thoughts musically in terms of chord progression, come up with a melody and then fit the lyrics into that song.
-Their music inspires song lyrics depending on what is being imparted most of the time.
-However, Joseph also likes to write poetry so sometimes he musically creates a song and then fits the poetry.
-Dun's energetic drumming lays down a stable, equally prominent rhythm for Joseph as he shifts between the expressive lyrics of his verses and an almost melodic style of rapping during many of their songs.
+Dun's energetic drumming lays down a rhythm for Joseph as he shifts between the expressive lyrics of his verses and an almost melodic style of rapping during many of their songs.

-Alongside their mixture of musical styles, the band melds relatable rhymes with angsty lyrics.
-Lyrically, Twenty One Pilots is conventionally post-emo.
-They coincide with a contemporary wave of emo revival fueled in part by millennial nostalgia for popular music from the early 2000s.
-Joseph's confessional lines convey personal turmoils and deeply rooted insecurities.
-Their songs contain moments where personal despair connect to a universal context, often relating to that of faith, location or community.
-Thus making the band more accessible than other more insular emo-inspired artists.
-Having been raised in Christian households, the lyrics of their songs rarely engage in profanity and shock value.
-The duo still identify as Christians, and a significant portion of their fanbase interpret lyrics from their songs as an ongoing negotiation with God.
-From a more secular perspective, their words center on depression and anxiety, with habitual direct reference to self-harm.
+Alongside their mixture of musical styles, the duo often use lyrics considered relatable.
+Joseph's lines convey personal turmoil and deep rooted insecurities.
+Their songs have moments where personal despair connect to a universal context, often relating to that of faith, location or community.
+From a more secular perspective, the lyrics center on depression and anxiety, with habitual reference to self-harm.